CZ-NIC/knot/doc/configuration.rst

 Zone templates
 ==============

-A zone template allows single zone configuration to be shared among more zones.
+A zone template allows a single zone configuration to be shared among several zones.
-Each template option can be explicitly overridden in the zone configuration.
+Each template option can be explicitly overridden in zone-specific configurations.
 A ``default`` template identifier is reserved for the default template::

     template: